bchopson/reqs/readme.md

 # that a developer would want available for different projects.
 False for most client projects
 # deployed on servers.
 sync_pipx = false

-[tool.reqs.depends]
-# Define dependencies between files so `reqs compile` knows when a .in needs to be compiled and
-# what order to use when compiling multiple files.
-'base.in' = ''
-'dev.in' = 'base.txt'
 ```